Venoct-Euphrosyne/Chocolate-Minecraft-Better-than-Vanilla-/README.md

 - the normal ice stairs have missing texture faces sometimes

 - the normal ice stairs have a weird breaking overlay.
+(Not fixable because its a stair, and I had to make the UV not overlay traditionally)

 New bugs from pre-existing features I've found: